-Repeat doses of beta-2 agonists at 15-30 minute intervals or give continuous nebulised salbutamol at 5-10 mg/hour if there is inadequate response to initial treatment.
+Repeat doses of beta-2 agonists at 15-30 minute intervals or give continuous nebulised salbutamol at 5-10 mg/hour if there is an inadequate response to initial treatment.

 - Give steroids in adequate doses in all cases of acute asthma (40-50mg prednisolone orally).

 - If the oral route is unavailable then hydrocortisone can be given IV as an alternative

 - Continue prednisolone 40-50mg daily for at least five days or until recovery.

 Combining nebulised ipratropium bromide with a nebulised beta-2 agonist produces significantly greater bronchodilation than a beta-2 agonist alone.2

 - Add nebulised ipratropium bromide (0.5 mg 4-6 hourly) to beta-2 agonist treatment for patients with acute severe or life threatening asthma or those with a poor initial response to beta-2 agonist therapy.

 There is some evidence that, in adults, magnesium sulphate has bronchodilator effects.2

 Consider giving a single dose of IV magnesium sulphate for patients with:

 - Acute severe asthma who have not had a good initial response to inhaled bronchodilator therapy